NLESC-JCER/run-cpp-on-web/react/README.md

 ## Get in touch with us

-This blog was written by Netherlands eScience Center's Generalization Team.
+This blog was written by Generalization Team of Netherlands eScience Center.
 The team consists of Stefan Verhoeven, Faruk Diblen, Jurriaan H. Spaaks, Adam Belloum and Christiaan Meijer.
 Feel free to get in touch with the generalization team at generalization@esciencecenter.nl.

 If you enjoyed this article, leave a comment and give us a clap!